 You will see that in the 3-4 month, you really don’t need to swaddle your baby anymore since your baby can control his/her arm and leg movements better and his/her muscles are stronger.
 When the baby starts turning from tummy to back or vice versa, you will not need to use this method anyway.

-Some babies, even though swaddled, might manage to get their arms out because they really want to such on their hands so bad.
+Some babies, even though swaddled, might manage to get their arms out because they really want to suck on their hands and fingers so bad.
 There is a special swaddling method for that, called Aussie Swaddle which helps keeps the hands by the face but limits the movement of the arms.
 I was not very successful with this method but that might be just me.

 I wish all the babies and moms a long night’s sleep and sweet dreams…